Irreducible A_1 Subgroups of Exceptional Algebraic Groups: Preliminaries

-When finding conjugacy classes of $A_1$ subgroups in the exceptional algebraic groups the following result is useful.
-We define a number $N(A_1,G)$ for each exceptional algebraic group $G$ as in the table below.
+When considering the conjugacy class of a subgroup $A_1$ in an exceptional algebraic group, the following result is useful.
+We define a prime number $N(A_1,G)$ for each exceptional algebraic group $G$ as in the table below.

 \begin{thm}[{\cite[Theorem 4]{law}}] Let $G$ be an exceptional algebraic group in characteristic $p > N(A_1,G)$ and $X_1$ and $X_2$ be $A_1$ subgroups of $G$ that have the same composition factors on $L(G)$.
 Then $X_1$ and $X_2$ are $G$-conjugate. \end{thm}